 Is Dental Implant Failure Common?

 According to a study published in Clinical Implant Dentistry and Related Research, in 2009, the rate of failure in implants is approximately 5-10%.
-The study also notes in regards to dental implant failure, one should distinguish between the hosts’ issues and peri-implant microbial environment.
+The study also notes in regard to dental implant failure, one should distinguish between the hosts’ issues and the peri-implant microbial environment.
 In other words, if you already have certain dental issues, implant surgery may create further problems.

 What Are The Factors That Impact Dental Implant Success?

 There are some factors that might have an impact on the success rate of dental implant surgery.
 The most significant ones are as follows:

 - Jawbone Loss

 - Poor Dental Care

 - The Eligibility Of The Surgeon And Equipment

 Healthy gums are very important for a dental implant.
 If the gum tissue is infected, the infection can develop around the implant.
 Once the infection surrounds the implant, the gum tissue swells, which is accompanied by the feeling of tenderness.
 Moreover, the implant loses support and becomes loose.